omarbenites/meta-programming-in-r/chapters/02_anatomy_of_a_function.md

 > When a function is called, each formal argument is assigned a promise in the local environment of the call with the expression slot containing the actual argument (if it exists) and the environment slot containing the environment of the caller.
 If no actual argument for a formal argument is given in the call and there is a default expression, it is similarly assigned to the expression slot of the formal argument, but with the environment set to the local environment.

 What it means is that in the evaluating environment R first assign all variables to these "promises".
 The promises are place-holders for values but represented as expressions we haven't evaluated yet.
 As soon as you access them, though, they *will* be evaluated (and R will remember the value).
-For default parameters the promises will be evaluated in the evaluating environment and for parameters parsed to the function in the function call the promises will be evaluated in the calling scope.
+For default parameters, the promises will be evaluated in the evaluating environment, and for parameters passed to the function in the function call the promises will be evaluated in the calling scope.

-Since all the promises are unevaluated expressions we don't have to worry about the order in which we assign the variables.
+Since all the promises are unevaluated expressions, we don't have to worry about the order in which we assign the variables.
 As long as the variables exist when we evaluate a promise we are fine, and as long as there are no circular dependencies between the expressions we can figure out all the values when we need them.

 Don't make circular dependencies.
 Don't do something like this: